NiklasRosenstein/pihub-core/README.md

 PiHub is a Python web application with a React frontend.
-It's main goal is to provide an easily extensible web application infrastructure for composing pre-built components, ultimately allowing users to create their own deployments à la Home Assistant.
+It's main goal is to provide an easily extensible web application infrastructure for composing pre-built components, ultimately allowing users to create their own deployments à la Home Assistant on, for example, a RaspberryPi.
 It's secondary goal is to allow using PiHub as a basis for Python+React based application.

 ### Installation